 In September 2014 the Bureau sued Corinthian Colleges, a for-profit college chain with over 74,000 students enrolled across the country last year, for operating an illegal predatory lending scheme.
 Corinthian used false job placement claims to entice students to enroll and take out costly loans-loans which the company knew many students would be unable to repay.
 The CFPB's lawsuit demanded an end to these practices, and forgiveness of more than 130,000 private loans made since July 2011.
-Corinthian is currently being shut down by the Department of Education.
+Corinthian has been shut down by the Department of Education.

 The Bureau has also released important reports on student lending, shining a light on gaps in consumer protection, presenting data on the magnitude of the problem, and focusing on specific problems and abuses.
-The Annual Report of the Student Loan Ombudsman looked into the more than 5,000 complaints submitted to the Bureau on student loan issues between October 2013 and October 2014, and found that many borrowers were defaulting because no viable repayment options were available to them.
+The Annual Report of the Student Loan Ombudsman looked into the more than 5,000 complaints submitted to the Bureau on student loan issues between October 2013 and October 2014 and found that many borrowers were defaulting because no viable repayment options were available to them.
 The Bureau's research has contributed to Department of Education rulemakings on unfair student loan disbursement practices on campus and protecting military families and veterans from egregious for-profit school practices.
+The Bureau will be working on issues surrounding student loan servicing, and has issued a Request for Information in order to gather stories and ideas that will inform what changes it will pursue.